A reporter’s rant: When we’re the story, you know it’s not good news

 Ancient connections

 The first peoples of Canada used this group of stars to guide their travels under the northern skies.
-The Plains Cree called Polaris the standing-still star, Ekakatchet Atchakos.
+The Plains Cree called Polaris the standing-still star, Ekakatchet Atchakos, or Keewatin.

 “If a Cree traveller kept Keewatin on their right shoulder while moving over land at night, they knew they were travelling towards the west,” according to information on the University of Calgary’s observatory website.